karabayse/edabit/README.md

 * Stack the boxes
 * Volume of a box
 * Check if number is within a given range
-* Return the first and last elements in an array
+* Return the first and last elements in an array as a new array